 The first steps in the Starwood-Marriott merger were taken last week, when reciprocal benefits were announced for members for both programs.
-This was a positive step, with generous elite status matches and the 1:3 transfer ratio for SPG to Marriott Rewards transfers.
-Marriott appears to be trying to win over Starwood members while allowing Marriott and Ritz-Carlton Rewards members to enjoy some added benefits in the form of SPG status matches and the ability to transfer their points to SPG, though at a less favorable ratio.
-There is tremendous value to be found in these point transfers, which is why you might want to stock up on SPG points and transfer them to Marriott Rewards:
+This was a positive step, with generous elite status matches and a 1:3 transfer ratio for SPG: Marriott transfers.
+Marriott is trying to win over Starwood members, while allowing Marriott and Ritz-Carlton Rewards members to enjoy some added benefits.
+These benefits include SPG status matches and the ability to transfer their points to SPG.
+Though at a less favorable ratio.
+There is tremendous value in the SPG to Marriott point transfers, which is why you should stock up on SPG points and transfer them to Marriott Rewards.

 SPG points transfer to Marriott and Ritz-Carlton at a 1:3 ratio.
-With the similarity in award redemption rates, this means Starwood members can trade in their points for higher category hotel awards at Marriott and Ritz-Carlton hotels.
+With the similarity in award redemption rates, Starwood members can redeem points for higher category hotel awards at Marriott and Ritz-Carlton hotels.
 For example, say you’ve got 20,000 Starwood points in your account.
 You can redeem them for a free night at a Category 6 Starwood hotel, which is just one tier shy of a top-category award.
-Meanwhile, transferring 20,000 SPG points to Marriott or Ritz-Carlton would get you 60,000 points, which is enough for two nights at a Tier 1 – 2 Ritz-Carlton hotel or two nights at a Category 6 – 7 Marriott property.
+Meanwhile, transferring 20,000 SPG points to Marriott or Ritz-Carlton would get you 60,000 points.
+That’s enough for two nights at a Tier 1 – 2 Ritz-Carlton hotel or a Category 6 – 7 Marriott hotel.

 I know what you’re thinking: Why trade in a second to top-tier Starwood award for a low category Ritz-Carlton stay?
 Because a low category Ritz-Carlton hotel is still comparable to most top-tier Starwood properties.
-The real value in this case is in transferring points to Marriott Rewards, which would get you enough points for two nights at a third-to-top tier hotel.
-With Marriott’s expansive portfolio (they have four times as many hotels as Starwood), there are way more hotels to choose from around the world.
+The real value is in transferring points to Marriott Rewards, which would get you enough points for two nights at a third-to-top tier hotel.
+With Marriott’s expansive portfolio, there are way more hotels to choose from around the world.

-In the brief research I’ve done on Marriott Rewards, I’ve found they sometimes offer better room types on award stays than most other hotel chains do.
+In my brief research, I’ve found Marriott sometimes offers better room types on award stays than most other hotel chains.
 While Starwood makes suites available for higher redemption rates, some Marriott hotels offer premium rooms on standard award bookings.
 For example, at the Dubai Marriott Harbour Hotel & Suites, Marriott Rewards members can book a 1,722 sqft 2-bedroom suite with 2.5 bathrooms, a living room, kitchen and dining area for 40,000 points per night.

-I’ve seen countless resorts where standard award nights come with a better room types than you’d get with other hotel chains.
-Starwood has lots of amazing properties in their Category 6 portfolio, but most of them are out of reach and require an insane number of points.
+I’ve seen countless Marriott resorts where standard award nights get you a premium room.
+Starwood has lots of amazing properties in their Category 6 portfolio.
+However, most of them are out of reach and require an insane number of points.
 The Mystique Resort in Santorini, for example, requires a 60,000 SPG points for an award night.
 Meanwhile, the Domes Noruz Resort in neighboring Chania requires 45,000 points per night for a room with a private plunge pool.
 In fact, transferring those 60,000 SPG points to Marriott would not only enable you to book a premium room, but you’d be able to book five nights instead of one.

 The generous 1:3 transfer ratio for SPG to Marriott transfers also translates to some incredible savings on Marriott Hotel + Air packages, a topic I will cover extensively in tomorrow’s post.